galtzo-floss/timecop-rspec/.junie/guidelines.md

-Project: floss_funding — Development Guidelines (for advanced contributors)
+Project: timecop-rspec — Development Guidelines (for advanced contributors)

 This document captures project-specific knowledge to streamline setup, testing, and ongoing development.